Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations

 To assess robustness, we estimated three specifications: (1) raw regression, (2) trimmed regression excluding the top and bottom 5\% of occupations by BLS representation, and (3) robust regression, which downweights high-leverage occupations.
 Robust regression, widely used in social science to minimize distortion from outliers \cite{Li2011-xl,Gray1994-uy}, is reported as our primary specification.
 Visual regression lines are presented in probability space, while numerical estimates of $\alpha$ and $\beta$ are reported on the centered logit scale.

-\paragraph{Multiple comparisons.} To control for inflated false positives, we applied false discovery rate (FDR) correction across regression tests \cite{Benjamini1995-kb}.
-Significance levels are reported with stars ($^{*}p < .05$, $^{**}p < .01$, $^{***}p < .001$), and symbol codes (e.g., +++, --) summarize direction and magnitude.
+To control for inflated false positives, we applied false discovery rate (FDR) correction across regression tests \cite{Benjamini1995-kb}.
+Significance levels are reported with stars ($^{*}p < .05$, $^{**}p < .01$, $^{***}p < .001$), and symbol codes (e.g., \symplusplusplus, \symminusminus) summarize direction and magnitude.

-\paragraph{Interpretation.} We interpret regression intercepts ($\alpha$) as evidence of systematic over- or underrepresentation and regression slopes ($\beta$) as evidence of stereotype exaggeration or reduction.
-To make these results more interpretable, we translated raw logit coefficients into percentage-point shifts (for $\alpha$) and slope deviations relative to parity (for $\beta$), then assigned symbol codes to indicate the magnitude and direction of effects.

-For systematic shift ($\alpha$), we expressed results as percentage-point differences from BLS at the group’s median occupational share.
-Because effects in our data ranged from negligible ($<$0.5 pp) to very large ($>$10 pp), we classified them as: nonsignificant (0), small (+/--, 0.5--3 pp), moderate (++/--, 3--10 pp), and strong (+++/---, $>$10 pp).
-This scaling allows us to highlight both modest distortions and extreme systematic shifts.

-For stereotype slope ($\beta$), we measured the deviation of regression slopes from parity (1.0).
-Prior work (e.g., \cite{Kay2015-yl,Lucy2021-cq}) has typically emphasized the presence or absence of stereotype exaggeration, often with small thresholds.
-In our data, however, observed slope deviations ranged from near zero to $>$2.5.
-To capture this wider spread while retaining comparability with prior work, we classified slope deviations as: nonsignificant (0), small (+/--, 0.1--0.5), moderate (++/--, 0.5--1.5), and strong (+++/---, $>$1.5).

 Together, these coding rules provide a consistent way to summarize regression estimates across dozens of group $\times$ model comparisons, while distinguishing mild exaggerations from extreme distortions.